Depth of focus (tectonics)

-In seismology, the depth of focus or focal depth refers to the depth at which an earthquake occurs.
+In seismology, the depth of focus or focal depth is the depth at which an earthquake occurs.
 Earthquakes occurring at a depth of less than 70 km are classified as shallow-focus earthquakes, while those with a focal depth between 70 km and 300 km are commonly termed mid-focus or intermediate-depth earthquakes.
 In subduction zones, where older and colder oceanic crust sinks under another tectonic plate, deep-focus earthquakes may occur at much greater depths in the mantle, ranging from 300 km up to 700 km.

 The cause of deep-focus earthquakes is still not entirely understood since subducted lithosphere at that pressure and temperature regime should not exhibit brittle behavior.
 A possible mechanism for the generation of deep-focus earthquakes is faulting caused by olivine undergoing a phase transition into a spinel structure, with which they are believed to be associated.
 Earthquakes at this depth of focus typically occur at oceanic-continental convergent boundaries, along Wadati–Benioff zones.